 During pre flower we will line our pots up by strain and number in uniform lines.
 This is so when we find our selected phenotypes, we can go back and flower out the rest of the donor plants and dedicate the space the one chosen plant for future generations, we can now repot her into a 5-7 gallon pot and keep her healthy and growing with no problems with space consideration.
 Keep pinching her branches as they grow out every few nodes and you will have a happy healthy mother that will produce more clones then you can use within weeks.

 Your garden of clones by day 10 should be growing quick and uniform and reaching out to fill the spaces in between the pots with fan leaves to claim the space and gather more light energy for themselves.
-We have outfitted an 8’x4’x6’ Fusionhut grow tent with 2x 600 watt HPS, 2x 300 watt LED panels and a 6” exhaust and carbon can filter, complete overkill in lighting but I ama big full spectrum fan.
+We have outfitted an 8’x4’x6’ Fusionhut grow tent with 2x 600 watt HPS, 2x 300 watt LED panels and a 6” exhaust and carbon can filter, complete overkill in lighting but I am a big full spectrum fan.
 The exhaust keeps the heat down and I open the doors of the tent during the hours the lights are on to add fresh airflow on top of a 6” intake fan.
-At this stage your plants should look like this.
-(Fig#4)
+At this stage your plants should look like this. (beside, left)

 At day 10 we will turn the light timers back to 12/12 photoperiod and the games will begin.
 Next Blog entry, Flowering 101.